Tapan-Kumar-Mahato/AI-Powered-Directory-Management-System/README.md

-AI-Powered Directory Management System
+#AI-Powered Directory Management System 🗂️
 An intuitive Python-based application that organizes files in a selected folder using AI-powered logic and user-defined filters.
 This system categorizes files into different types, filters them based on size and date, and provides a clean, automated directory structure.

-Features
+Features 🔧
-File Categorization: Automatically moves files into predefined categories (Images, Videos, Documents, etc.).
+File Categorization: Automatically moves files into predefined categories (e.g., Images, Videos, Documents).

-User Filters: Organize files based on size (e.g., larger than 1MB) and last modified date (e.g., modified within the last 30 days).
+User Filters: Organize files based on:

+File Size (e.g., larger than 1MB).

+Last Modified Date (e.g., modified within the last 30 days).

 GUI Interface: Easy-to-use Tkinter interface with progress tracking, checkboxes, and themes.

-Themes: Switch between light and dark modes for better usability.
+Themes: Toggle between light and dark modes for better usability.

 Keyboard Shortcuts: Access key functions quickly using shortcuts.

-Modular Code Structure: File categorization and filtering logic are separated for better readability and maintainability.
+Modular Code Structure: Separate modules for file categorization and filtering to enhance readability and maintainability.

-Installation
+Installation 🏗️
-Clone the Repository:
+1. Clone the Repository:
 bash
 Copy
 Edit
 git clone <repository_url>
 cd AI-Directory-Manager
-Install Dependencies:
+2. Install Dependencies:

-Ensure you have Python installed (version 3.x).
+Ensure you have Python 3.x installed.

-Install tkinter (built-in in most Python installations).
+Tkinter is required (already built-in with most Python installations).

+Optional: Install dependencies (if any are listed in requirements.txt):

 bash
 Copy
 Edit
-pip install -r requirements.txt  # (If applicable) Usage
+pip install -r requirements.txt
+Usage 🚀
-Run the Application:
+To Run the Application:
 bash
 Copy
 Edit
 python main.py
+Steps:
-Select Folder: Click the "Select Folder and Organize Files" button.
+Select Folder: Click the "Select Folder and Organize Files" button to choose the directory you want to organize.

 Apply Filters:

-Size Filter: Optionally filter files larger than a specified size (default: 1 MB).
+Size Filter: Filter files larger than a specified size (default: 1 MB).

-Date Filter: Optionally filter files based on the last modified date (default: files modified in the last 30 days).
+Date Filter: Filter files based on the last modified date (default: files modified within the last 30 days).

-Track Progress: View the file processing status through a progress bar.
+Track Progress: The progress bar shows real-time file processing updates.

-Switch Themes: Click "Toggle Theme" to switch between light and dark modes.
+Switch Themes: Use the "Toggle Theme" button to switch between light and dark modes.

+Keyboard Shortcuts: Use the following shortcuts:

+Ctrl + O: Open folder dialog.

+Ctrl + R: Reset all filters and progress.

+Ctrl + Q: Quit the application.

-Project Structure
+Project Structure 📁
 php
 Copy
 Edit
 AI-Directory-Manager/
 │
 ├── main.py                 # Main GUI logic
 ├── file_organizer.py        # File categorization and organization functions
 ├── file_filters.py          # File filtering logic (size and date filters) ├── README.md                # Project documentation
 └── .gitignore               # Ignore unnecessary files
-How File Filtering Works:
+How File Filtering Works 🛠️
 File Size Filter: Files larger than 1 MB (or your selected limit) are included during the filtering process.

 Date Filter: Files modified within the last 30 days (or your selected limit) are included.

 Toggle Filters: Users can enable or disable these filters via checkboxes in the GUI.

-Contributing
+Contributing 🤝
+Contributions are welcome!
+If you'd like to improve the project, feel free to:

+Fork the repository.

+Create a branch for your feature or bug fix.

+Submit a pull request.

-Feel free to fork the project and submit pull requests.
-Suggestions and improvements are always welcome!
+Suggestions and feedback are always appreciated!

-License
+License 📜
 This project is licensed under the MIT License.
+See the LICENSE file for more information.

+Acknowledgments 🌟
+Thanks to the open-source community and Python developers who made this project possible!